RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/club-fairs.md

 ![](https://cloud-3upss4n9t.vercel.app/0image1.jpg)

-We set up our booth right at the entrance and had quite the eye-catching display, so we can be pretty confident in saying that every student that was there saw our booth.
-As a result of that, however, a lot of students standing around and just messing with different colors that the TV could change to.
-Which was a really good thing, but many of the students that were up there texting a color to change the background never really spoke to any of the club leaders, which I felt was a real shame.
-Overall, I would say that the club fair went pretty well and that as a club, we did just about everything that we could possibly do to attract students and try to get them to join the club.
+We set up our booth right at the entrance and had quite an eye-catching display, so we can be pretty confident saying that every student (that was there) saw our booth.
+As a result of that, however, a lot of students were standing around and just messing with different colors that the TV could change to - which was a really good thing, but many of the students that were up there texting a color to change the background never really spoke to any of the club leaders, which I felt was a real shame.
+Overall, I would say that the club fair went pretty well and that as a club, we did just about everything that we could do to attract students and try to get them to join the club.

 # Our Takeaways

-The biggest thing I learned from this was that: **Hack Clubs, and Computer Science Clubs, in general, are not that established in schools at the moment.** I came to this conclusion by comparing the number of sign-ups that our Hack Club got, about 30, to the number of signups other clubs got.
-For this comparison, I am going to be using our schools' debate club, which got about 50-60 sign-ups and their booth was nowhere near as elaborate as ours.
+The biggest thing I learned from this was that: __Hack Clubs, and Computer Science Clubs, in general, are not that established in schools at the moment.__ I came to this conclusion by comparing the number of sign-ups that our Hack Club got, about 30, to the number of signups other clubs got.
+For this comparison, I am going to be using our school's debate club, which got about 50-60 sign-ups and their booth was nowhere near as elaborate as ours.
 In other words, between two clubs that were established at a similar time, where one club was far more eye-catching in terms of its presentation, the club that wasn’t as eye-catching got more sign-ups.
-Although I realize that I am leaving some other variables out of this, I took this as even though Hack Club peaked in terms of a presentation, debate club was able to get more sign-ups.
-Thus, I would, for the most part, say that debate club got more sign-ups due to being a more established club in the eyes of the students in general (keep in mind, the debate club at WHS was founded just one year before WHS Hack Club was founded).
+Although I realize that I am leaving some other variables out of this, I took this as even though Hack Club peaked in terms of presentation, the debate club was able to get more sign-ups.
+Thus, I would, for the most part, say that the debate club got more sign-ups due to being a more established club in the eyes of the students in general (keep in mind, the debate club at WHS was founded just one year before WHS Hack Club was founded).

 Now, what would I change next year to try to get more students?
 Other than talking to more of the students who were just standing around, I don’t think that changing anything would have led to a much larger number of people signing up because every student saw our presentation and more-or-less understood what Hack Club was, but we only got about 30 sign-ups, about 10% of the rising freshman.
 I understood this as the best the WHS Hack Club could do and other than getting more credentials for Hack Club/CS Clubs, I don’t think that many things would enable us to get more than 10% of students to sign-up.